Propaganda in Belarus: The situation with the media in Belarus, the goals of state propaganda

-Despite the proclamation of freedom of speech in Article 33 of the 1996 Constitution of Belarus, the Lukashenko regime restricts it.
+Despite the proclamation of freedom of speech in Article 33 of the 1996 Constitution of Belarus, Lukashenko's regime restricts it.
 The government supports state-owned media, such as Belarus 1, which have long been used for propaganda, and, due to their widespread presence in the information space, exercises direct control over the media landscape and information dissemination accordingly.
 This makes people in Belarus vulnerable to state propaganda, as they have little access to alternative and independent media.
 The main purpose of the propaganda is to preserve power, spread ideology, and popularize Alexander Lukashenko.
-In particular, the propaganda tries to create the feeling that the state, the government, and Lukashenka are one.
+In particular, the propaganda tries to create the feeling that the state, the government, and Lukashenko are one.
 The focus on Lukashenko is stronger than it was on the heads of state back in the USSR.

 The nature of the propaganda system dates back to Soviet times.
 Lukashenko is portrayed as the indispensable father of the nation and the guarantor of stability.
 Sport plays an important role in covering events as a source of patriotism.

 Significant indoctrination is carried on in schools, colleges, and universities: students receive one-sided messages about history and the current political situation.
 Out of Lukashenko's fear that professors would spread inflammatory ideas about pluralism, democracy and liberalism, a pro-Russian and pro-Soviet compulsory course "Fundamentals of the Ideology of the Belarusian State" was introduced in higher education institutions in 2003.
 In particular, Western states and their associations, such as the United States, NATO, but also Poland and the entire European Union, are seen as hostile.
 To be able to work in the state apparatus, candidates need to pass ideological tests.